A Lipschitz spaces view of infinitely wide shallow neural networks

-\textbf{Outline of the main contributions.} In summary, our main contributions are: \begin{enumerate} \item We introduce new hypothesis spaces for neural networks with Lipschitz activation functions based on the Kantorovich-Rubinstein duality.
-These spaces are RKBS, with a norm that naturally connects neural networks to optimal transport applications. \item Based on this connection, we provide natural variational formulations of teacher-student training and fusion of pre-trained networks.
-Moreover, we complement the mean field analysis of neural networks proving a result of strong convergence (in the Kantorovich-Rubinstein norm) of empirical risk minimizers in the infinite data limit, which in turn ensures uniform convergence on bounded sets for the network realizations. \item Motivated to guarantee the existence of solutions to the empirical risk minimization problem, we prove that the unit total variation ball is compact in the Kantorovich-Rubinstein topology under the necessary and sufficient condition of finiteness of moments of order strictly greater than $1$.
-This theorem extends known results from compact to non-compact metric spaces and is of independent interest. \item Thanks to this result, we prove representer theorems for our Kantorovich-Rubinstein RKBS, showing the existence of ERM solutions of finite width.
-This justifies the proposed functional spaces as nonparametric hypotheses for neural networks, and promotes their structure as a functional characterization of their inductive bias. \item We generalize the RKBS integral structure using the duality between continuous functions with controlled growth and weighted measures.
-This construction allows to clarify the role of weights in RKBS neural parameterizations, and suggests polynomial weights as a canonical choice in the Kantorovich-Rubinstein case. \end{enumerate}
+\textbf{Outline of the main contributions.} In summary, our main contributions are: \begin{enumerate} \item We introduce new hypothesis spaces for neural networks with Lipschitz activations based on the Kantorovich-Rubinstein duality.
+These spaces are RKBS, with a norm that naturally connects neural networks to optimal transport. \item Based on this connection, we provide natural variational formulations of teacher-student training and fusion of pre-trained networks.
+Moreover, we complement the mean field analysis of neural networks proving a result of strong convergence (in the Kantorovich-Rubinstein norm) of empirical risk minimizers in the infinite data limit, which in turn ensures uniform convergence on bounded sets for the network realizations. \item To show existence of solutions to the ERM problem, we prove a new compactness result in the Kantorovich-Rubinstein topology under the necessary and sufficient condition of finiteness of moments of order strictly greater than $1$.
+This theorem extends known results from compact to non-compact metric spaces and is of independent interest. \item Using this result, we prove representer theorems for the Kantorovich-Rubinstein RKBS, showing the existence of ERM solutions of finite width.
+This justifies the proposed function spaces as nonparametric hypothesis classes for neural networks and provides a functional characterization of their inductive bias. \item We generalize the RKBS structure using the duality between continuous functions with controlled growth and weighted measures.
+This allows us to clarify the role of weights in RKBS neural parameterizations and suggests polynomial weights as a canonical choice in the Kantorovich-Rubinstein case. \end{enumerate}